timothy0203/guideline-informed-vent-rl/README.md

 ```

 ## Overview
-This repository contains all code associated with the paper.
+This repository contains only code associated with the paper.
 The data needs to be accessed separately.
 For access to the data, we refer to the MIMIC [website](https://mimic-mit-edu.vu-nl.idm.oclc.org/docs/gettingstarted/).

 To reproduce the results, follow these high-level steps which are described in more detail below:
 1. getting started